Get

 White Maltese With Light Tan/Lemon Ears

 Sometimes, Maltese are born with biscuit-colored to yellowish ears.
-While the AKC doesn’t find this a good quality, other Kennel Clubs—like Australia, for example—accept it.
+While the AKC doesn’t consider this a desirable quality, they are accepted; and other Kennel Clubs—like Australia, for example—also accept this color variation.

 As a Maltese ages, they might also have a “tanning” effect in certain coat parts.
 Often, this can go away on its own.
 While very rare, it might also come from deficiencies in the diet.